ggschaetz/fdf/README.md

 # FDF @ 42

-this project is an initiating to graphic programmation and evenmentiel programmation, he consist to print one map in "3D" witch the origine map is on text format file with extend .fdf
+this project is an initiation to graphical and event-driven programming the aim is to take a text format file as input and display a 3D graphical representation

 ![Alt text](./screen.png?raw=true "Map 42")